Severson-Group/AMDC-Firmware/docs/Create-User-App-Example.md

     6. Click _OK_, then click _OK_ in the lower right of the Build Properties window
 2. Add the application in user_apps.c
     1. In the _Project Explorer_ pane locate user_apps.c under _bare -> usr -> user_apps.c_
-    2. Using _APP_BLINK_ as an example copy the `#ifdef APP_BLINK` section and paste it below. replacing `BLINK` with `appName`.
+    2. Using `APP_BLINK` as an example copy the `#ifdef APP_BLINK` section and paste it below. replacing `BLINK` with `APPNAME`.
 Don't worry the folders and files don't exist yet, we'll be adding them shortly.
         ```C
         #ifdef APP_APPNAME
         #include "usr/appName/app_appName.h"